Efa Iwara

-Efa Iwara, also known as Efa, is a Nigerian actor and rapper.
+Efa Iwara (born 20 August 1986), also known as Efa, is a Nigerian actor and rapper.

 Early life and education

-Iwara was born on 20 August 1990 in Ibadan, Oyo State to his Professor of Linguistics father and Librarian mother.
-He hails from Ugep in Cross River State.
+Iwara was born on 20 August 1986 in Ibadan, Oyo State to his Professor of Linguistics father and Librarian mother.
+He hails from Ugep in Yakurr Local Government Area of Cross River State, Nigeria.

 He attended Staff School, Ibadan for his primary education, and the International School, Barth Road, Ibadan, for his secondary education.
 He graduated from the University of Ibadan, with a bachelor's degree in Geography.